 NCache enables the user to create a backup of the cache data that can be written on a location specified by the user.
 Read more on how to create backup for disaster recovery.

 NCache is available as Open Source Project on GitHub.
 Read a step by step guide about building the project from it's source code.

 Calculation of cache size is very important for creating a cache cluster.
 Read a tip about calculating the estimated size of memory needed collectively and for each cache server.

-Alerts are very important in cache monitoring activities which notifies about major cache events.
-NCache provides a feature to create alerts for specific events.
-Read more about enable them.
+Alerts are very important in cache monitoring activities which notify about major cache events.
+NCache provides a feature to create email alerts for specific events.
+Read more on how to enable them.

 You can switch from Memcached to NCache without any code change in your application.
 This way you can benefit from the scalability option provided by NCache.
 Read more about use Memcached Plug-in.

 Activated machines using the NCache license can be deactivated.
 In this way, existing licenses can be freed up and used to activate other machines.
 Read more about deactivating licenses.